Stock market today: Wall Street rises to send S&P 500 back toward record

-NEW YORK (AP) — U.S. stocks are ticking higher Thursday, helping Wall Street to erase its losses from earlier in the week.
+NEW YORK (AP) — U.S. stocks are climbing Thursday, helping Wall Street erase its losses from earlier in the week.

-The S&P 500 was 0.7% higher in early trading and just above its record close set last week.
-The Dow Jones Industrial Average was up 205 points, or 0.5%, as of 9:40 a.m.
-Eastern time, and the Nasdaq composite was 0.8% higher.
+The S&P 500 was 0.9% higher in midday trading and back above its record close set last week.
+The Dow Jones Industrial Average was up 201 points, or 0.5%, as of 11 a.m.
+Eastern time, and the Nasdaq composite was 1.1% higher.

-Federal Reserve Chair Jerome Powell is due to testify again on Capitol Hill about interest-rate policy, but the expectation is for him to just echo what he said a day before: The Federal Reserve will likely cut its main interest rate this year, after jacking it up to its highest level since 2001, but it first needs to see additional data showing inflation is cooling.
+Federal Reserve Chair Jerome Powell is testifying again on Capitol Hill about interest-rate policy, and he's echoing what he said a day before: The Federal Reserve's next move on interest rates is likely a cut, but it first needs to see additional data showing inflation is cooling.

+After getting criticism for waiting too long before raising interest rates when inflation was accelerating, Powell faced questions from the Senate banking committee about the possibility that it could be too late in cutting rates.
+That would cause undue pain because high rates slow the economy.

+“We're well aware of that risk, of course," Powell said.
+He said if conditions continue as expected, including a strong job market and cooling inflation, cuts will come later this year.
+Cutting rates too early could risk a reacceleration of inflation.

 It’s a key point on Wall Street because cuts to rates would release pressure on the economy and the financial system.
-Traders have already shelved earlier forecasts for cuts to begin in March, and they’re now thinking June is the likeliest starting point.
+After shelving earlier forecasts for cuts to begin in March, traders now see June as the likeliest starting point.
+The Fed's main interest rate is at its highest level since 2001.

-Treasury yields eased in the bond market after a couple reports gave potential signals of lessened pressure on inflation, which could help convince the Fed it’s heading toward rate cuts.
+Treasury yields were relatively steady in the bond market after a couple reports gave potential signals of lessened pressure on inflation, which could help convince the Fed it’s heading toward rate cuts.

+The yield on the 10-year Treasury edged down to 4.10% from 4.11%, late Wednesday.
+It’s been generally falling since topping 5% last autumn, which can encourage borrowing across the economy and investors to pay higher prices for stocks.

 One report said slightly more U.S. workers applied for unemployment benefits last week than expected, though the number remains low relative to history.